hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 #### Stage 4 - Test Adapter
 {: #stage4-test-adapter}

-In this stage we intend to test the adapter that were built and deployed in the previous stages.
+In this stage, we intend to test the adapter that were built and deployed in the previous stages.
 In our sample adapter repository, we have scripts at ‘adapters/JavaAdapter/tests’ to test the adapter end points.

 - Set the **Input** as *GitHub repository* same as the configurations of build adapters.